Insect Bites During Pregnancy: Risks, Treatments & Prevention

-Insect bites are typically irritating and, in rare cases, can be fatal.
-Bites and stings from common insects are usually harmless, but they can cause mild skin discomfort.
-However, there is no research on the possible effects of insect bites during pregnancy or how a sting or bite can influence the pregnancy or the fetus.
+Insect bites are typically irritating, and in rare cases, can be severe.
+Bites and stings from common insects are usually harmless but can cause mild skin discomfort.
+No research exists on the possible effects of insect bites during pregnancy or how a sting or bite can influence the pregnancy or the fetus.
 Therefore, after an insect bite, you may seek medical assistance if you are unsure of the type of insect that bit you.

-In this post, we will discuss what causes insect bites, how to recognize them, and how to avoid them during pregnancy.
+In this post, we discuss what causes insect bites, how to identify them, and how to avoid them during pregnancy.

 In This Article